ltrgoddard/thesis/temp.markdown

 of the observer, who may at any time realise their complicity in the mad world that they are attempting to describe.
 As Isherwood notes,

-> *The Railway Accident* may \[…\] be regarded as satire.
-But it is
+> \singlespacing *The Railway Accident\* may \[…\] be regarded as
-> something more than that; it has an extra-dimension.
-It is, so to
+> satire.
+But it is something more than that; it has an extra-dimension.
-> speak, a satire on satire, a parody of parody.
-Satire requires a norm,
+> It is, so to speak, a satire on satire, a parody of parody.
+Satire
-> a sane observer, a standard of contrast.
-Where can we find one here?
+> requires a norm, a sane observer, a standard of contrast.
+Where can we
-> Hearn, the ‘I’ of the narrative, is just as crazy as the people he
+> find one here?
+Hearn, the ‘I’ of the narrative, is just as crazy as
-> describes.
-Indeed, he may be crazier—for we begin to suspect that this
+> the people he describes.
+Indeed, he may be crazier—for we begin to
-> entire journey and its sequel may be taking place only in his own
+> suspect that this entire journey and its sequel may be taking place
-> imagination.[^407]
+> only in his own imagination.[^407]

 \noindent Or, in Lewis’s more ambiguous definition, ‘\[s\]atire is the great Heaven of Ideas, where you meet the titans of red laughter; it is